English dubbing in Paris

 Of the English dubbing directors, the undisputed top dog was Richard Heinz, who for many decades was a prolific and highly esteemed director of dubbing in both French and English language.
 Some of the many famous French films dubbed into English by Heinz and his company Lingua Synchrone include Diabolique (1955), The Black Tulip (1964), The Young Girls of Rochefort (1967) and Day for Night (1973).

 Peter Riethof was another of the really big Parisian English dubbing directors.
 Originally from Bohemia (now the Czech Republic), Riethof moved to New York in the postwar years and became involved with dubbing there, before moving to Paris in the late 1950s and setting up his own English dubbing company Oscar Films.
-Riethof adapted and directed the English dubs of such well-known films as Purple Noon (1960), Yojimbo (1961), Boccaccio ’70 (1962), Diabolically Yours (1967) and The Train (1973).
+Riethof adapted and directed the English dubs of such well-known films as Purple Noon (1960), Yojimbo (1961), Boccaccio ’70 (1962), Diabolically Yours (1967), The Train (1973) and Cousin Cousine (1975).

 Assisting Riethof in his dubbing work during the early years was his wife, Carol.
 After they divorced, Carol went on to marry Jesse Vogel, another important English dubbing director in Paris.
 Together they formed the dubbing company Vogel Films, which handled the English versions of many important pictures, including several of Ingmar Bergman’s classics from the 1950s and 60s.
 The Vogels eventually relocated to London and continued their dubbing ventures there.

-Two other important English dubbing directors were Lee Payant and Russ Moro, both of whom were also very prolific and much in-demand dubbing actors.
+Other important English dubbing directors were Lee Payant, Russ Moro, Hal Brav and George Birt, all of whom were also very prolific and much in-demand as dubbing actors.

 Another interesting, but often forgotten point – one that is of particular relevance to this blog – is the collaboration between the English dubbers of Paris and Rome.
 Prolific Roman dubbing actor/writer/director Ted Rusoff briefly touched on this subject in the career-spanning interview he did with Video Watchdog in 2010, opining that the English dubbers of Paris “were damn good”, and going on to state that “[t]he Parisians were great in modern detective films such as the ones with Lino Ventura, and the main man there was producer/director Dick Heinz, a very affable guy and one with a good ear.
 The main voices included Jean la Fontaine [Jean Fontaine] (a Canadian bilingual), Bruce Johansen and Russ Morrow [Russ Moro].
 Bob Spafford thought they were gods walking on earth and occasionally persuaded [Fulvio] Lucisano to send one of them a plane ticket to dub something in Rome.
 The most frequent was Jean la Fontaine [Jean Fontaine], a cheery, good-looking fellow whom Carolynn [de Fonseca, Rusoff's wife] tripped and beat to the floor practically on first meeting.”